Had an issue with Spotify? Get a real response.

 How to submit a complaint with Spotify

-Spotify doesn’t offer phone support — but you’ve got effective digital options:
+Spotify doesn’t offer phone support, but you’ve got several digital options:

 Navigate to Spotify Support Contact and click “Message us”.
 Start with the bot, then type “agent” or describe your problem to get a real person.
-Fastest response.
+This method has the fastest response.

 Email support@spotify.com if the chat doesn’t work or your issue is complex.
 Include your account email and a clear description.
 You’ll get an auto-reply with a case number.